ATTIQA: Generalizable Image Quality Feature Extractor using Attribute-aware Pretraining: Introduction

 No-reference image quality assessment (NR-IQA) \cite{mittal2012no, talebi2018nima, ye2012unsupervised, zhu2020metaiqa, golestaneh2022no, su2020blindly} is a task of quantifying the quality of images without a pristine reference image.
 Recently, methods in IQA have also started incorporating deep learning \cite{zhang2018unreasonable,bosse2017deep,liu2017rankiqa,zhang2018blind,kang2014convolutional,you2021transformer}, similar to other fields in computer vision.
 However, effective application of deep learning in image quality assessment (IQA) faces challenges due to the limited size of existing IQA datasets \cite{ponomarenko2015image, ying2020patches, hosu2020koniq, fang2020perceptual, ghadiyaram2015massive}.
 Training an IQA model from scratch with a small dataset encounters difficulties in learning rich representations for image quality.
 This often results in degraded performance and poor generalization, thereby restricting the practical applicability of IQA in real-world scenarios.

-To address the generalization issue derived from limited dataset size, IQA approaches have been developed to leverage rich representations from large datasets~\cite{russakovsky2014imagenet}.
+To address the generalization issue derived from limited dataset size, IQA approaches have been developed to leverage rich representations from large datasets~\cite{russakovsky2014imagenet} (\fref{fig:teaser}(a)).
 In~\cite{9271914,talebi2018nima, zhang2018blind, bianco2018use}, transfer learning strategy was utilized by pretraining a model on ImageNet~\cite{russakovsky2014imagenet}.
 Several studies~\cite{zhang2018blind, zhao2023quality, saha2023re, liu2017rankiqa, madhusudana2022image} have proposed IQA-specific pretext tasks, founded on the premise that distortions in images directly impact their quality.
-In this line of research, they aim to leverage the scalability of large datasets, developing methods that effectively extract quality-aware representation in a self-supervised learning manner.
+These lines of research emphasize the importance of pretraining tasks in IQA, demonstrating the benefits of the scalability of large datasets.
+However, research on how to efficiently extract quality-related representations from large datasets is still in progress.

-Recently, Vision Language Models (VLM), exemplified by CLIP~\cite{radford2021learning} have emerged as a robust framework in computer vision, highlighting their adaptability and generalization capabilities.
-Building on these strengths, exploiting VLM for IQA has also been explored.
-CLIP-IQA~\cite{wang2023exploring} introduced zero-shot IQA using the quality-aware prompt, demonstrating the applicability of CLIP for IQA (\fref{fig:teaser}(a)).
-However, as CLIP is trained under the generic image-text pairs, there remains a need for research on how to apply CLIP more effectively within the IQA domain.
-In this regard, LIQE~\cite{zhang2023blind} directly adapts CLIP to IQA using text prompts about distortion and scene information(\fref{fig:teaser}(b)).
-While LIQE effectively enhances CLIP's representation for IQA, this strategy is constrained by the necessity of supplementary annotations (scene and distortion type) for direct CLIP training, which requires additional human labor.
+Recently, Vision Language Models (VLM), exemplified by CLIP~\cite{radford2021learning}, have emerged as a robust backbone in computer vision, highlighting their generalization capabilities.
+Building on these strengths, exploiting VLM for IQA has also been explored (\fref{fig:teaser}(b)).
+CLIP-IQA~\cite{wang2023exploring} proposed zero-shot IQA using the quality-aware prompt, showing the applicability of CLIP for IQA.
+While CLIP-based IQA demonstrates good generalization capability without fine-tuning, it has been noted that CLIP alone is not suitable for precise IQA tasks, as it is trained on generic image-text pairs.
+To address this issue, several studies attempt to adapt CLIP to the IQA domain using text prompts related to image quality.
+Although these approaches effectively enhance CLIP's representation for IQA, these strategies are constrained by the necessity of supplementary image-text pairs for direct CLIP training, which requires additional human labor.